Stephen Barrett, M.D.

 Huggins's treatments were "a sham, illusory and without scientific basis."

-He then worked as a part-time consultant at the Center for Progressive Medicine, a Mexican clinic that claimed to treat "diseases frequently created or exacerbated by adverse reactions to common dental materials and procedures."
+He then worked as a part-time consultant at the Center for Progressive Medicine,

 For Additional Information